-The Cacahuamilpa cave system, in the northeast of Guerrero State in between Taxco and Cuernavaca, is so awesome that Mexico made it a National Park called Parque Nacional Grutas Cacahuamilpa.
+The Cacahuamilpa cave system, in the northeast of Guerrero State between Taxco and Cuernavaca, is so awesome that Mexico made it a National Park called Cacahuamilpa Caves National Park (Parque Nacional Grutas Cacahuamilpa).
 One of the largest cave systems in the world, it has not one but two rivers running through it.

 Sixty five pesos per person (about US$5.50) gets you into the park and gets you a guide for a tour that lasts about an hour.
 You can go into the cave without a guide but they’re the only ones who can turn on the lights and you definitely want the lights on.

-Cacahuamilpa is what those speulunkers call a “live” cave system.
-This means that water is still present and working its magic creating flowstones, stalagmites, stalagtites and who knows what else.
+Cacahuamilpa is what speulunkers call a “live” cave system.
+This means that water is still present and working its magic creating flowstones, stalagmites, stalagtites, and who knows what else.
 Another plus?
 Really no cave-y smell from bird or bat guano except right at the entrance.

-See for yourself in our video from inside the Cacahuamilpa cave.
+Explore one of the largest cave systems in the world for yourself in our video, below, shot from inside the Cacahuamilpa cave.

 No cave guide worth his headlamp would let visitors go home without pointing out the “unique” formations in his or her cave.
 Our Spanish-speaking guide took great pleasure in pointing out witches and horse heads and something he called “El Negrito” (an unusual black rock formation) depicted in various natural formations during our tour.